-Dual Credit programs allow students in grades 11 and 12 to gain credits towards secondary school graduation while also earning credits in a post-secondary academic course, vocational program, or trade or Apprenticeship.
+Dual Credit programming allows students in grades 11 and 12 to gain credits towards secondary school graduation while also earning credit for post-secondary courses, vocational programs, or a trade or apprenticeship program.

 How much does this cost?

 Each participating School District has an agreement with Northern Lights College regarding the payment of tuition fees for Dual Credit programs.
+Students are responsible for student fees and instruction-related fees.
 For details, check with your secondary school counselor.

 How do I apply?

-- Sign the Letter of Understanding and have your parent or guardian sign.
+- Signing the Letter of Understanding and other school district forms (have your parent or guardian sign as well)

 Where are the programs offered?